rdkcentral/Lightning/README.md

 https://jsfiddle.net/basvanmeurs/4sukLurc/

 Sometimes you may want to fast-forward a transition.
-You can do this using the fastForward method:
+You can do this using the `Component.fastForward` method:

 ```javascript
 setTimeout(function() {